 When it comes to tacos, it’s hard to beat al pastor.
 This mouth-watering spit-grilled pork is the Mexican version of shawarma and it’s fantastic.
 You can find them all over the country, but nobody does it like Mexico City.

-This next one is actually just a sauce.
+This next best food to try in Mexico is actually just a sauce.
 There are many different varieties of mole sauce, but the most famous is definitely mole poblano.
 This is known as the Mexican national dish, as it’s eaten on special occasions all over the country.

 Mole sauce is commonly served over turkey, which is native to Mexico.
 These days mole dishes with chicken are quite popular as well.
 You usually get a side of rice to accompany it, with a plate usually setting you back $3-4 in a local restaurant.